enwida/idpRepo/documents/frontend.md

 - resources/js/chart/assets.js
 - resources/js/chart/chart.js

-[TODO: Only one css/js file in production (complicates development, though)]

 ### CSS
 In order to minify the CSS assets (bootstrap, datepicker, etc.) we use the tool `cleancss`.
 When adding or removing CSS assets, please edit the `build.xml` in the `css/chart` directory to